 Is Paris expensive in March?

-Paris is not a cheap city regardless of when you visit but if compared to say the later months of Spring and Summer, March is considerately less-expensive.
+Paris is not a cheap city regardless of when you visit but if compared to say the later months of Spring and Summer, March is considerably less expensive.
 Hotel fares are still low and so are the restaurants and plane fares.

 Is it warm in Paris in March?